-Perfect for a light lunch or supper — crisp and fresh lettuce filled with shrimp and Minute® Rice are perfect any time of day.
+Perfect for a light lunch or supper — crisp and fresh lettuce filled with shrimp and Minute® White Rice is perfect any time of day.

-Made with Minute® White Rice, these tangy lettuce wraps are the perfect gluten-free midweek meal.
+Made with Minute® Ready to Serve White Rice, these tangy lettuce wraps are a perfect, gluten-free midweek meal.

-Combine plum sauce, soy sauce and sriracha in medium bowl; reserve.
+Combine plum sauce, soy sauce and Sriracha in a medium bowl; reserve.

-Combine cooked rice, shrimp, pineapple, carrots, cucumber and cilantro in large bowl.
-Toss with ¾ of the sauce.
+Combine rice, shrimp, pineapple, carrots, cucumber and cilantro in a large bowl.
+Toss with 3/4 of the sauce.
 Divide evenly among lettuce cups; drizzle with remaining sauce.

 Instead of buying pre-cooked shrimp, do it yourself!
-Shrimp is easy to prepare, but also easy to overcook – all it takes is one minute too long and they will firm up and become rubbery..
+Shrimp is easy to prepare, but also easy to overcook – all it takes is 1 minute too long and they will firm up and become rubbery.
 For best results follow these tips!

 First, rinse the shrimp under cold water and pat them dry.
 If you buy frozen shrimp, leave them in cold – not hot – water to thaw.
 Leaving frozen meat in hot water will begin the cooking process, making it cook unevenly and giving it a weird texture!

 Next, peel off the shells.
-It is optional to devein by scoring the back of the shrimp with a sharp knife.
-This helps them cook more evenly.
+To devein, score the back of the shrimp with a sharp knife and remove the vein.
+Scoring the shrimp also helps them cook more evenly.

-Then, heat a cast iron pan or any other pan over medium-high heat and add oil or butter.
+Then, heat a pan over medium-high heat and add oil or butter.
 When the pan is hot, add the shrimp in a single layer.
 Only cook the shrimp for 2-3 minutes on each side or until they are pink and opaque.
 Once the shrimp curl into themselves, turn off the heat!

-Seasoning with lemon, garlic, paprika, or any of your favorite seasonings and serve immediately!
+Season the shrimp with lemon, garlic, paprika, or any of your favorite seasonings, and serve immediately!

 Instead of using a can of pineapple chunks that will be preserved with added sugars, opt for fresh pineapple!
-If you have too much leftover, chop it up, freeze it, and use it for your morning smoothies or use it in this Pineapple Thai Rice.
+If you have too much leftover, chop it up, freeze it, and use it for your morning smoothies, or in this Pineapple Thai Rice.

 Have extra lettuce?
-Sounds like the perfect excuse to whip up some lettuce wraps!
-Try these Asian Lettuce Wraps made with Minute® Chicken & Herbs rice cups for an easy and aromatic meal.
-Or these easy and delicious Sweet and Spicy Salmon and Brown Rice Lettuce Wraps are ideal midweek lunches!
+Sounds like the perfect excuse to whip up some more lettuce wraps!
+Try these Asian Lettuce Wraps, made with Minute® Chicken & Herb Seasoned Rice, for an easy and aromatic meal.
+Or, these easy and delicious Sweet and Spicy Salmon and Brown Rice Lettuce Wraps are ideal for midweek lunches!